 • 20 kilometres of new pop-up bike lanes will connect shopping precincts and schools from Footscray to Yarraville.

-• $1.4 million jointly funded project with the Victorian and Australian Governments to upgrade the corner of Buckley and Victoria St in Seddon, including a fully controlled right-hand turn.
+• $1.4 million jointly funded project with the Victorian and Australian Governments to upgrade the corner of Buckley and Victoria Street in Seddon, including a fully controlled right-hand turn.

-• New and upgraded walking and cycling paths have been opened around Altona North, Brooklyn and Yarraville in Melbourne’s west – part of a network of more than
+• New and upgraded walking and cycling paths have been opened around Altona North, Brooklyn and Yarraville in Melbourne’s west.

 • 14 km of paths that is being delivered through the West Gate Tunnel Project to help provide safety for bike riders away from the road.